Work Placement Program Coordinator

 The program is available to students who have completed ALL the requirements for (or have only one further unit of study to complete in the following July/August or January/February intensive sessions) and achieved a credit average (65%) in the Master of Logistics Management, Master of Transport Management or Master of Commerce (with a minimum of four ITLS units of study).
 Places are awarded on a competitive basis; successful applicants will be those who have an outstanding academic record and who can demonstrate sound business communication skills, critical thinking, teamwork leadership, commercial awareness, a proactive attitude, and a willingness to learn and be involved.

 To ensure your application conveys the above information we strongly recommend you utilise the resources and knowledge of the Business School's Careers and Employability Office.

-All graduates must have a valid visa allowing them to work full-time (i.e., 35 hours per week minimum) in Australia for the duration of the program.
+All students must have a valid visa allowing them to work full-time (i.e., 35 hours per week minimum) in Australia for the duration of the program.
 Proof of the visa will be required.
-Please note that under no circumstances can any of the organisations provide sponsorship for a graduate; any graduate seeking to pursue this with any organisation at industry interview will be immediately excluded from the program.
+Please note that under no circumstances can any of the organisations provide sponsorship for a student; any student seeking to pursue this with any organisation at industry interview will be immediately excluded from the program.

 All queries on the program should be sent to: email@example.com

 ** Please note that candidates should not tailor their initial written application to any particular placement.
 Placements are decided on the best match between each candidate's skills and experience and our industry partners' requirements.
 While a candidate's preference may be taken into account in this matching process, it does not often determine the final placement.
 ITLS ensures that all placements will be a valuable experience for any ITLS student and we therefore expect successful candidates to accept the placement offered to them.
 Please do not apply if you are unwilling to accept this premise of the program. **